 Hunters reported 12 bucks and 8 does harvested in the 2015-2016 season.
-Tot harvest was the same as the previous year.
+Total harvest was the same as the previous year.
 Hunter effort decreased by 21%.

 The average inside spread on 3.5 year old bucks was 12.2 inches.
 The average main beam length for 3.5 year old bucks was 11.1 inches.
-Main beams were reportedly broken for one or two harvested 3.5 year old bucks and decreased the reported average beam length.
+Main beams were reportedly 5 year old bucks and decreased the reported average beam length.